 As a result of the dissolution of the former United Nations Association of the United States of America ("UNA-USA"), BWF received an endowment contribution of \$2,625,000 in permanently restricted funds.
 In 2013, with donor consent, \$50,000 of permanently restricted funds became temporarily restricted.
-The interest generated by these funds is to be used for the permanently restricted purposes (for example, the maintenance and operation of a conference room and for general operations of BWF UNA-USA programs.)
+The interest generated by these funds is for the maintenance and operation of a conference room and for general operations of BWF UNA-USA programs.